lammps/lammps/doc/src/fix_ave_chunk.rst

 ones that can be used with this fix since all other styles of variable produce global quantities.

-Note that for values from a compute or fix, the bracketed index I can be specified using a wildcard asterisk with the index to effectively specify multiple values.
+Note that for values from a compute or fix that produces a per-atom array (multiple values per atom), the bracketed index I can be specified using a wildcard asterisk with the index to effectively specify multiple values.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
 If N = the size of the vector (for *mode* = scalar) or the number of columns in the array (for *mode* = vector), then an asterisk with no numeric values means all indices from 1 to N.  A leading asterisk means all indices from 1 to n (inclusive).
 A trailing